Everyone is familiar with Espresso, but do you know what a Ristretto or a Lungo is?

 In basic terms, Espresso is a coffee brewing method where pressure is used to force near boiling water through finely-ground coffee to produce a 30ml beverage.

-The process of producing a great Espresso begins with the barista grinding a dosage of coffee into a portafilter, making sure to weigh the grounds (aiming for around 6 – 8 grams of dry coffee for a single shot).
+The process of producing a great Espresso begins with fine grinding a dosage of coffee into a portafilter, making sure to weigh the grounds (I usually aim for 18g coffee grounds).

-The barista then levels out the coffee and compacts it in the portafilter with a tamper.
+Next, level out the coffee and compact it in the portafilter with a tamper.
 This is done by pressing the tamper directly down, on top of the coffee grounds.
 Ensuring an even spread of coffee will guarantee water passing through the grounds will travel at the same speed regardless of where it penetrates.

 The portafilter is placed back on the machine where near boiling water (approximately 94°C) is then forced through the coffee (at about 9 bars of pressure).
 This is also referred to as the ‘extraction’.